IBM/janusgraph-operator/articles/level-1-janusgraph.md

 $ :load data/load_data.groovy
 ```

 This will load the data.
-To test to confirm that the data has been successfully loaded, you should run a Gremlin query to get all the airlines:
+To confirm that the data has been successfully loaded, you should run a Gremlin query to get all the airlines:

 ```bash
 gremlin> g.V().has("object_type", "flight").limit(30000).values("airlines").dedup().toList()